 6. Create one or more Remote Filtering Client installation packages and deploy Remote Filtering Client to the machines you want to filter when outside the network.
-See Deploying Remote Filtering Client, page 24.
+See Deploying Remote Filtering Client, page 22.

-If Network Agent or an integration product is configured to filter HTTP requests in your network, make sure that it is not filtering requests going to or from the Remote Filtering Server machine.
+If Network Agent or an integration product is configured to manage HTTP requests in your network, make sure that it is not monitoring requests going to or from the Remote Filtering Server machine.

-For information about configuring Network Agent, see the Web Security Help.
+For information about configuring Network Agent, see the Network Agent Quick Start paper.